pplu/ARGV-Struct/README.md

 Contribute bugs and patches.
 All input is welcome.

+To help with the bashing, when you install this dist, you get a command line util called argvstruct.
+It will basically print a Data::Dumper of the structure generated by it's arguments

+    user@host:~$ argvstruct { Hello=Guys How=[ Are You { Doing=Today } ] }
+    $VAR1 = {
+            'Hello' => 'Guys',
+            'How' => [
+                       'Are',
+                       'You',
+                       {
+                         'Doing' => 'Today'
+                       }
+                     ]
+          };

 #

 # TODO

-Try to combine with Getopt/MooseX::Getopt, so some parameters could be an ARGV::Struct
+Try to combine with Getopt/MooseX::Getopt, so some parameters could be an ARGV::Struct.
+The rest would be parsed Getopt style.

 # CONTRIBUTE